joos2010kj/Coding-Train/README.md

 - A: What the program is about
 - B: Location of the Shiffman's Video that I received helped from or got inspired by

-*NOTE: CC is short for "Coding Challenge" and Ch is short for "Chapter"*
+*NOTE: CC is short for "Coding Challenge" and NOC is short for "Nature of Code"*

 HUGE CREDITS TO DANIEL SHIFFMAN!